opsmill/infrahub/docs/development/backend.md

 ## Basic settings

 Most of Infrahub and tools around it rely on some settings.
-These settings are in general set as environment variables.
-While this is a very simple, it can be hard to maintain and manage.
+These settings are in general set as environment variables, dealing with many of these can be hard to maintain and manage.
 We can use a tool such as [direnv](https://direnv.net/) to help.
-With this, it is very simple to define environment variables (or pretty much anything bash can make sense of) in a file that will be interpreted when `cd`ing to a given directory.
+It allows to define environment variables (or pretty much anything bash can make sense of) in a file that will be interpreted when entering a given directory.
 Here is an example of a `.envrc` file providing development friendly setting values:

 ```bash
 export INFRAHUB_PRODUCTION=false